 The Targeted Command Agriculture is a Zimbabwean agricultural scheme aimed at ensuring food self-sufficiency that was introduced at the start of the 2016 - 2017 farming season following the drought of the previous season.
 The scheme was introduced as Zimbabwe struggled with economic problems.
 It was announced in August 2016.

 The scheme targeted farmers near water bodies who could put a minimum of 200 hectares under maize per individual.
 These were found to be 2,000 in total and each farmer was required to produce at least produce 1,000 tonnes of maize.
-Each participating farmer was required to commit 5 tonnes per hectare towards repayment of advanced loans in the form of irrigation equipment, inputs and chemicals, mechanised equipment, electricity and water charges.
+Each participating farmer was required to commit 5 tonnes per hectare towards repayment of advanced loans in the form of irrigation equipment, inputs, and chemicals, mechanized equipment, electricity and water charges.
 Farmers would retain a surplus product produced in excess of the 1,000 tonnes.
 The programme will cost $500 million.
 Each farmer will be earmarked to receive US$250,000.

 In January 2017, three suspects; Tafirenyika Mariga, Hilda Mashamba, and Kumbirai Duku, were charged with fraud after they allegedly sold 33,6 metric tonnes of fertilizers and 30 liters of herbicides meant for 51 farmers in Makonde district, Mashonaland West Province.

 On December 9, Christopher Manuwere who represented the farmers teamed up with two members of his group and went to Windmill Harare depot intending to collect their allocation valued at $16 800.
 The State alleges the group had no transport, hence, they went around Windmill premises looking for a truck to hire.
 In the process, they were told to contact Mariga, whom they contacted and he agreed to transport the inputs to Shubhara Farm in Makonde and he charged them $650.
 He was allegedly paid a deposit of $400 on the understanding that the balance would be paid on delivery of the consignment.